jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

   * Proclivities?
   * Location?
   * Profession?
-* Add links to websites
+* Add links to your websites

 #### Post an introduction